 Trawls must be 16' or less in length measured along the cork line.
-Trawls cannot have a mesh size less than %" bar or 11⁄4" stretched.
-Mesh size during the fall inshore shrimp season shall be not less than %" square x 11⁄4" stretched except from the mouth of Atchafalaya River west to the western shore of Vermilion Bay shall be 3⁄4" square x 11⁄2 stretch.
+Trawls cannot have a mesh size less than 5%" bar or 11⁄2" stretched.
+Mesh size during the fall inshore shrimp season shall be not less than 5%" square by 11⁄2" stretched, except from the mouth of Atchafalaya River west to the western shore of Vermilion Bay shall be 31⁄2" square by 11⁄2" stretch.

 You may not catch or possess aboard a vessel saltwater white shrimp that average more than 100 per pound, unless you have legal documentation that they were taken in another state or country.
-During the time period from October 15 through the third Monday in December there shall be no count on saltwater white shrimp taken or possessed.
+During the time period from October 15 through the third Monday in December, there shall be no count on saltwater white shrimp taken or possessed.
 There are no count restrictions on any shrimp during the spring open season.
 There are no count restrictions on sea bobs taken in state outside waters during any season.
 There are no count restrictions on bait shrimp.